Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

 while a valid self-signed certificate is tolerated.
 Expired certificates are unconditionally reported as CRIT.
 With --source file and --source scan the worst state across all inspected certificates drives the plugin state; targets that do not answer within --timeout are skipped.
+A scan probes its targets in parallel, with the parallelism deliberately bounded so that scanning a subnet does not starve the other checks running on the same host (see --max-workers).
 The default source is `scan`, so without any parameter the plugin scans the default interface's subnet on a set of common data-center TLS ports (HTTPS, mail, LDAPS, AMQPS, MQTTS and common management interfaces); see --ports for the full default list.

 options:
   -h, --help            show this help message and exit